freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/index.md

 A wide variety of technology-related fields such as web development, design, data science, and product management are often lumped into the catch-all term "tech."

-This section will focus on various aspects of working in tech.
+This section will focus on various aspects of working in tech, such as the ways in which teams cooperate, how to give talks and what code reviews are.
 We will discuss the additional career challenges that under-represented minorities and people from non-traditional education backgrounds face.
 This includes issues such as sexism and ageism that have been particularly prevalent in certain industries and organizations.

 ### Computer Security